Idek tbh I just hope I pass

 When I fix TV's, I make sure that the plasma layer in the TV doesn't spill because it's dangerous.

-When I do the wiring of the garage to make it open and close, I should be careful not to touch the wires.
+When I do the wiring of the garage to make it open and close, I have to wear safety clothes and gloves so I don't get electrocuted.

 SO THOSE ARE 5 SAFETY RULES!